GwendolyneFreddy/Quick_Save_Slots_Tweaks/README.md

 - Baldur's Gate: Enhanced Edition (BGEE).
 - Baldur's Gate II: Enhanced Edition (BG2EE).
 - Icewind Dale: Enhanced Edition (IWDEE).
-- Planescape Torment: Enhanced Edition (PsTEE).
+- Planescape Torment: Enhanced Edition (PSTEE).

 The BGEE Siege of Dragonspear expansion (SoD) is supported as well.
 All of the Enhanced Edition games include the original expansion packs, e.g. IWDEE includes Heart of Winter (HoW) and Trials of the Luremaster (TotLM).
 <div align="right"><a href="#top">Back to top</a></div>